ONDC-Official/beckn-sandbox-webhook/README.md

 3. You can change the port number inside `main.ts` file

 ### Docker installation
+1. Go the project directory
-1. Update `.env` file with SANDBOXURL and BPPCLIENTURL
+2. Update `.env` file with SANDBOXURL and BPPCLIENTURL
-2. Once you update the `.env` file follow below steps for docker build and start the docker image.
+3. Once you update the `.env` file follow below steps for docker build and start the docker image.
   ```bash
     docker build -t webhook-api .
     docker run --name webhook-api -it -d --network host webhook-api:latest